-[Rule 5.5 adopted effective 5/1/98; amended 1/1/04; renumbered as Rule 6.5 effective 1/1/22; Rule 6.5 renumbered as Rule 6.6 effective 7/1/24]
+[Rule 5.5 adopted effective 5/1/98; amended 1/1/04; renumbered as Rule 6.5 effective 1/1/22]

-6.7 REQUIRED ALLEGATIONS
+6.6 REQUIRED ALLEGATIONS

 A. Source of Property.
 In petitions where the decedent died intestate, the petition must contain the date of marriage and a precise identification of the property community, quasi community, or separate property.
 The declaration must state facts supporting the character of the property as community, quasi community, or separate property.
 A copy of the latest deed for any real property should be attached to the petition.
 If any property is claimed to be community but was acquired by gift, devise, descent, joint tenancy survivorship, or similar means, the petition must state with particularity the way in which the property was converted to community property.
 For all transmutations of title to real or personal property made after January 1, 1985, there must be an express written declaration that is made, joined in, consented to or accepted by the spouse whose interest in the property is adversely affected.
-If the decedent died testate, a copy of the Will must be attached to the Petition.
-If the will is not self-proving, proof of will must also be filed.
+If the decedent died testate, generally attachment of the Will to the petition will suffice.